Erica Alfridi

 Erica Alfridi (born 22 February 1968) is a former Italian race walker, who has won an individual senior level World Race Walking Cup.

 Biography

 Erica Alfridi won three medals, at individual level, at the International athletics competitions.
-She participated at one edition of the Summer Olympics (2000), she has 29 caps in sixteen years in national team from 1988 to 2004.
+She participated at one edition of the Summer Olympics (2000).
+She has 29 caps in sixteen years (from 1988 to 2004) with the national team.

 Progression

 She finished the season 10 times in world top 20, in 1997 she was World Leader in the 10 km walk.